This information will help you get ready for your nipple and areola (the circle around your nipple) tattoo procedure at MSK.

 - Arrive on time.
 If you arrive more than 15 minutes late, your appointment may be rescheduled.
 We want to give each patient enough time and attention for the best tattoo results.

 - There’s a high demand for this procedure.
 If you need to cancel or reschedule your appointment, please let us know as soon as possible.

-If you had nipple reconstruction, your PA will tattoo the reconstructed nipple and a circular area around it to recreate the areola.
+If you had nipple reconstruction, your PA will tattoo the reconstructed nipple and a circular area to recreate the areola.

 If you didn’t have nipple reconstruction, your PA will use color and shading to make it look like a natural nipple.
 The tattoo won’t be raised but will look 3D.

 What does getting a nipple and areola tattoo feel like?
 Does it hurt?

 After your mastectomy, it’s common to have lost feeling in your breasts.
 Most people only feel pressure or vibration during their tattoo procedure.
 Topical anesthetic can affect the color of your tattoo, so we don’t recommend using it unless you need to.
 A topical anesthetic is medication you put on your skin to make an area numb.